HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/SemanticRoleLabeling/README.md

  (covers, Associated-Press) [A1]
  (covers, Seattle) [AM-PNC]

+## Application Structure
+Similar to other applications in Saul, here also we have a datamodel in file `SRLMultiGraphDataModel`, a bunch of single classifier definitions in file `SRLClassifires`, a bunch of constraints to be used by global models during either training or test in file `SRLConstraints`, a bunch of constraied classifiers in file SRLConstrainedClassifiers and the running configurations that are all placed in one file called `SRLApp`.
+For using the reader and populating data there is a program in file `PopulateSRLDataModel`.
+In contrast to other Saul applications this data model has been defined as a class instead of as an object.
+The reason is the effciency of the population of the data model, we skip the details of this implementation choice.
+However, when making this choice we should be aware that the populated object by the data should be the same as the object that is imported to the Classifiers declaration file.

 There are various machine learning models to solve this including pipelines, learning only models (LO), learning plus inference models (L+I) and Joint Learning models (IBT).